"At least one time in your life, train with the will to die."

 Today, I am still studying and still training.
 Life has become my practice and I am curious to what is possible.
 During my spiritual crisis, my questions brought despair.
 Now I have more questions, but they bring me hope.
 What I have learned is that, life is good, even when it's not.

-Fighting without a code of living is no different from training to be an attack dog.
+Fighting without a code of living is no different than training to be an attack dog.
 This is why emotions must be channeled and techniques coupled with a coherent philosophy focusing on spirit, discipline, and control.
-Fighters are a rare breed, curious about themselves — but to become a martial artist, one must be curious of others.
-If we open our eyes, we will find that there are still teachers out there: it could be our parents, our grandparents, a neighbor, a school teacher, or a complete stranger across the world like Enson Inoue.
+Fighters are a rare breed, curious about themselves, but to become a martial artist, one must be curious of others.
+To do that, you must open your eyes.

 - Live as a Man.
 Die as a Man.
 Become a Man.
 (The Way of the Modern Day Samurai) - Enson Inoue

 - Follow Enson on Facebook where he posts about his life and volunteer work

 - The Hero with a Thousand Faces - Joseph Campbell

 - Enson Inoue on the Joe Rogan podcast